infsys-lab/policy-classifier/README.md

 This workflow will create a run directory in `./runs` and will dump all necessary logs, metrics and the final model checkpoint as a `dill` pickle.
 The dumped model checkpoint is a `sklearn` pipeline containing the `TfidfVectorizer` and `RandomForestClassifier` classes.

-### Import
+### Predict

 In order to use a dumped model for downstream tasks, it is necessary to set up a virtual environment with the same Python and Scikit-Learn versions as this repository.
 Not doing so could result in unforeseen errors during the unpickling phase.
-Below is a code-snippet documenting how to import and use the best saved model:
+Below is a code-snippet documenting how to import and use the best saved model for prediction:

 ```python
 # load necessary dependencies